OwenR98/FdSc-Computing-Projects/README.md

-# PracticeProjects
+# Uni-Projects
-A Repository for Practice programs.
+A Repository for Programs made/created for university, wether that be for a task or for an assignment.